 WHY is the NEFOC Network members-only?

-“Why People of Color Need Spaces Without White People” by Kelsey Blackwell
+"Why People of Color Need Spaces Without White People" by Kelsey Blackwell - Provides insights into the necessity of BIPOC-only spaces.

-“Dismantling Racism: A Resource Book for Social Change Groups” by Western States Center
+"Dismantling Racism: A Resource Book for Social Change Groups" by Western States Center - Offers tools for addressing systemic racism.

 “How to Show Up in BIPOC-Only Spaces Without White Centering” (paid course) by Layla F. Saad